duguodong7/GraftLLM/README.md

 ```
 ## SFT+DPO

 We used [Llama-Factory](https://github.com/hiyouga/LLaMA-Factory) as our fine-tuning library.
 For all target models, we fine-tuned for 3 epochs, with a batch size of 128 and a maximum sequence length of 2048 tokens.
 A cosine learning rate schedule with a warmup ratio of 0.1 is employed.
 We used [alignment-handbook](https://github.com/huggingface/alignment-handbook) as our DPO training library.
 For all Target SFT models, we trained for 1 epoch with a batch size of 128, set maximum sequence length to 2048, used cosine learning rate with a warmup ratio of 0.1.
-For Llama-3.1 models, we introduced length normalization in DPO training, as shown in [FuseChat 3.0](https://github.com/fanqiwan/FuseAI/tree/main/FuseChat-3.0).
+For Llama-3.1 models, we introduced length normalization in DPO training.

 ```
 bash run.sh  # to run llama models, see run.sh for more specific details.